 From 1992 he owned his own Clinic in Nottingham based at the Freislands Leisure centre, which he kept for 13 years.
 During which time he was therapist to the former Commonwealth sprint cycling champion & Olympic coach for all three years of his time as World Masters Cycling champion.
 Several members of the British Speed Skating team including Audrey Mason the Scottish women’s Champion were also clients.

 In 1995 he was asked to work at the Central TV studios, (which became Carlton studios) in Nottingham for one Friday afternoon.
 He remained working on a part time basis at the studios both in Nottingham & Birmingham until the Nottingham studios closed in June 2005.
 During this time he worked not only with the studio employees but also on many shows, working with the artists in the studio and out on location.
 He worked on the last series of the original Gladiators as a sport masseur and Family Fortunes with Les Dennis.
 He also worked on several series of Star For a Night with Jane McDonald and Barbara Windsor, 2 seasons of the Sky Masters football tournament as physio for Nottingham Forest & Aston Villa. and many others shows.
 He also worked on 3 feature films.

 In 2003 Andrew started working as a therapist at Walmer College for 2 days per week, flying over from England to hold a very busy clinic where he worked as a multi skilled therapist.
 In 2005 he moved over full time to Ireland and added the role of ITEC Sports Massage Tutor.

-He left Walmer College after 5 happy years in 2008 to start and work the Willows – a purpose built clinic with his partner Irene Scarff.
+He left Walmer College after 5 happy years in 2008 to start and work the Willows – their purpose built clinic with his partner Irene Scarff.
 He now has added his new therapy of live and dry blood testing after training in England with a former Guys Hospital research Doctor.